WP Buffs Blog |

 An Introduction to Google Tag Manager for WordPress Websites

 In today’s fast-paced, ever-evolving world of online marketing, the processes and tools you use play an integral role in your site’s performance.
 Google Analytics and similar tools help you assess site performance and strengthen your online presence.
-However, to get the most of these tools, you need tags.
+However, to get the most out of these tools, you need tags.

 Google Tag Manager (GTM) offers the advantage of quickly adding and updating tags on your site with ease and efficiency.
 You can use it to deploy tags on your site and mobile apps to better understand conversions and site analytics.